 3. Successful brand development springs from many sources; clear insight, a strong creative leader, visionaries, a great R&D department, or a strong brand belief system.
-All combine to give a clear, almost obsessive, sense of direction.
+Any give a clear direction.

-6. Don’t cannibalise your own sales unless you are making more money i.e. gaining higher margins.
+6. Don’t cannibalise your own sales unless you are making more money i.e. higher margins.

 7. Slapping your brand name on any product risks eroding rather than enhancing your brand.
-So beware of a stretch too far, and consider using a new brand when dissonance and upside potential is great.
+So avoid stretching too far, and use a new brand when dissonance, and upside potential is great.

 What do you think works best?